 Peter is dedicated to our family business.
 He’s earned every dollar and every recognition.
 He has his mom’s work ethic, and she is something special - truly the embodiment of goodness.
 Like our parents before us, we have also been marginalized and exploited.
 We’ve closed our businesses, made mistakes, re-opened, re-hired, expanded, hired again, and most importantly, we’ve kept the kids alive.
 I earnestly hope these photos of our family and our story will give our children and their children the strength and inspiration to carry our family legacy forward.
 I hope they look at them with the pure pride we know our family and people deserve.

-What's something you've come to appreciate through the challenges?
+What's something you have come to appreciate through the challenges?

 Peter & Sun: For us, living like sardines (in 600 sq. ft) was worth the time with family many chefs aren’t afforded.
 We were always so mentally scattered we had no idea how much we actually missed the mark.
 Covid forced us to slow down and reassess.
 We had to face our deepest challenges as individuals, as a couple, and as parents.
 It took months of turmoil, but we’ve come to a steadier place of appreciation and respect.
 We feel more purpose-driven and aligned.
 Covid reminded us once again of the importance of quality time, kindness, and genuine presence of mind.
 Our address doesn’t really matter because home is a state of mind.